-You know the scenario: As soon as you’ve decided on the next holiday destination you’re full of enthusiasm as you plan your route on your PC at home.
-Slowly but surely, you gather all the necessary information and incorporate it into the route plan for the upcoming motorhome tour.
+You know the scenario: As soon as you’ve decided on the next holiday destination you’re full of enthusiasm as you plan your route.
 And eventually, the complete route is finished and all the necessary information is in place.
 But how do you get this information into your navigation system without having to type it all in again?
+Freeontour offers three different options for this.

 Option 1: Navigating using a map app on the smartphone